Cabbagetown, Toronto

-Cabbagetown is a neighbourhood in central Toronto, Ontario, Canada.
-Administratively, it is defined as part of the Cabbagetown-South St. Jamestown neighbourhood.
+Cabbagetown is a neighbourhood in downtown Toronto, Ontario, Canada.
+Administratively, it is defined as part of the Cabbagetown-South St. James Town neighbourhood.
 It largely features semi-detached Victorian houses and is recognized as "the largest continuous area of preserved Victorian housing in all of North America", according to the Cabbagetown Preservation Association.

 Cabbagetown's name derives from the Irish immigrants who moved to the neighbourhood beginning in the late 1840s, said to have been so poor that they grew cabbage in their front yards.
 Canadian writer Hugh Garner's novel, Cabbagetown, depicted life in the neighbourhood during the Great Depression.

 History

 The area today known as Cabbagetown was first known as the village of Don Vale, just outside Toronto.
-Before the 1850s it consisted of farmland dotted with cottages and vegetable plots.
+Before the 1850s, it consisted of farmland dotted with cottages and vegetable plots.
 It grew up in the 1840s around the Winchester Street Bridge, which before the construction of the Prince Edward Viaduct was the main northern bridge over the Don River.
 This was near the site where Castle Frank Brook flowed in the Don River.
 By the bridge the Don Vale Tavern and Fox's Inn were established to cater to travellers.
 In 1850 the Toronto Necropolis was established in the area as the city's main cemetery.

 Brick Victorian styled homes were built throughout Cabbagetown in the late 19th and early 20th century.

 Francis Shields House built in 1877 by Bruce and Hagon Inc.

-In the late 19th century the area was absorbed into the city.
+In the late 19th century, the area was absorbed into the city.
 It became home to the working class Irish inhabitants who were employed in the industries along the lake shore to the south in Corktown.
 Brick Victorian-style houses were built throughout the area.
 The name Cabbagetown purportedly came from stories of new Macedonian and Irish immigrants digging up their front lawns and planting cabbage.
-In this era the Cabbagetown name most often applied to the area south of Gerrard Street, with the part to the north still being called Don Vale.
+During this period, the name Cabbagetown most often applied to the area south of Gerrard Street, with the part to the north still being called Don Vale.
 It was a working-class neighbourhood, with approximately 50% of the residents renting houses.
-It reached its peak of prosperity just before the First World War, which is from when many of the brick homes in the area date.
+It reached its peak of prosperity just before World War I, which is from when many of the brick homes in the area date.
 The various architectural styles visible in the neighborhood range from Second-Empire to Bay-n-Gable and High Victorian Terraces, with excellent examples being Francis Shields' House at 377 Sackville St.